smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 {% endhighlight %}

-The two additional `push` instructions here make sure that the `rbp` register is saved and restored at each function call.
+The two additional instructions `push` and `pop` here make sure that the `rbp` register is saved and restored at each function call.
 This is handled directly by the called function, which is convenient for readability as these instructions would always be placed at the beginning and at the end of our functions.

 We can now write the complete code of our recursive pow function : ✅

 {% highlight nasm linenos %}
-_my_function_base:
+_pow_rec:

     ; saving the stack and the base registers push rbp